Dissolving a company: Reasons, Requirements, and more

 Whatever the route, the dissolution of the company must be registered in the Official Gazette of the Mercantile Registry.

 So that the whole process of dissolving a company is done correctly, we recommend having a specialized agency such as GM Tax, especially if there is any particularity.
-Contact us and we will take care of your case with professionalism, speed and closeness.
+Contact our tax advisors and we will take care of your case with professionalism, speed and closeness.